grodansparadis/vscpl2drv-logger/README.md

 - **Driver Linux**: vscpl2drv-logger.so
 - **Driver Windows**: vscpl2drv-logger.dll

 VSCP level II driver for diagnostic logging.
 It makes it possible to log VSCP events from a source to a file.
-Three formats of the log file is supported.
-Either a standard text string i loged for for each event or logging entries can be logged on XML or JSON format.
+Three formats of the log file is currently supported.
+Either a standard text string i logged for for each event or logging entries can be logged on XML or JSON format.
 The advantage of the later is that it can be read by VSCP works and further analyzed there.
 Several drivers can be used to write logging data to different output files and using different filter/masks for complex logging.

 ## Configuring the driver